zlaski/loudgain/README.md

 Traditionally, character (text) encoding was complicated.
 Different operating systems used different encodings in different countries to represent national characters, and they would all be incompatible, or you’d have to transcode the text.
 Fortunately, Unicode and better encodings came along.
 Now we even have a character for a pile of poo: 💩!

 The most widely used character encoding nowadays is _UTF-8_, an encoding that can represent all Unicode characters using 1–4 bytes each.
 This encoding is possible when using ID3v2.4 tags.
 But, alas, not on older operating systems and players.
-And not with ID3v2.3.
+ID3v2.3 also doesn’t support UTF-8 encoding.

 Fortunately, since the days of ID3v2.2, Unicode characters could be stored using other, more complicated ways:
 * ID3v2.2: UCS-2 (now obsolete old standard, 2 bytes/character, like in Windows/NT)